China Mobile customers get BlackBerry network boost

-HONG KONG Research In Motion has started selling its first BlackBerry that is compatible with China Mobile's home-grown cellular standard, a move that would allow it to tap into the operator's 620 million users.
+HONG KONG, Sept 6 Research In Motion has started selling its first BlackBerry that is compatible with China Mobile's home-grown cellular standard, a move that would allow it to tap into the operator's 620 million users.

 RIM said it would begin selling the BlackBerry 9788, based on the TD-SCDMA 3G data network standard used by China Mobile, the world's biggest mobile operator by users.